ceph/ceph/doc/start/hardware-recommendations.rst

 - **Partition Alignment:** A common problem with SSD performance is that people like to partition drives as a best practice, but they often overlook proper partition alignment with SSDs, which can cause SSDs to transfer data much more slowly.
-Ensure that SSD partitions are properly aligned.
+Ensure that SSD partitions are properly aligned to the SSD drive architecture.

-While SSDs are cost prohibitive for object storage, OSDs may see a significant performance improvement by storing an OSD's journal on an SSD and the OSD's object data on a separate hard disk drive.
-The ``osd journal`` configuration setting defaults to ``/var/lib/ceph/osd/$cluster-$id/journal``.
+While SSDs may be cost prohibitive for some object storage uses, OSDs may see a large performance improvement by storing an OSD's journal on an SSD and the OSD's object data on a separate hard disk drive or lower cost SSD.
+The ``osd journal`` setting defaults to ``/var/lib/ceph/osd/$cluster-$id/journal``.
 You can mount this path to an SSD or to an SSD partition so that it is not merely a file on the same disk as the object data.